jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/introduction.rst

 .. note::

-   The FPGA V2 has a 100Mb ethernet adapter while the FPGA V3 has 2 1Gb adapters.
+   The FPGA V2 has a 100Mb Ethernet adapter while the FPGA V3 has 2 1Gb adapters.
 Therefore, if you have both available, you should use the controller with an FPGA V3 as Ethernet bridge.

 Ethernet only
 =============

+When all the controllers are build around the logic board FPGA V3, it is possible to use Ethernet between the controllers.
+This solution doesn't require any FireWire connection.

 .. figure:: /images/connectivity/PC-controllers-ethernet-only.*
    :width: 400